Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

 When opening windows or applications, a button will be added to the section of the panel near the start menu.
-If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
-If you have multiple copies of an application running, it will combine all those entries into a single button and list the number of windows after the icon.
-If you click on a button, it will automatically make that window active and if you click it again, it will automatically minimize it.
-If there are multiple windows, you can select the particular window you want to activate from a drop-down menu.
+If the application provides an icon, the button will appear with the icon and descriptive text.
+Mouse over the button to show the full name of the application.
+Each open window or application will have its own button on the panel.
+Click a button to make that window active; click it again to minimize it.

-If you right-click the title of an open window, a menu of options will appear so that you can shade, stick, maximize, iconify, raise, lower, set the window title, send the window to a workspace, layer/dock the window, set the window's transparency, remember a specified setting, or close the window.
+Right-click the title of an open window to open a menu of options, including stick, layer/dock, and set transparency, among other options.

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
 For example, on a TrueOS system, icons will appear for Life Preserver, Mount Tray, and SysAdm™.
-Click or right-click an icon to interact with that application directly.
+Refer to :ref:`Interface` for instructions on modifying which applications appear in the system tray.
+Click or right-click an icon to interact with an application directly.
 The current system time shown by the clock is in the default format for the current locale.
 If you click the clock icon and then click "Time Zone", a menu will open where you can select to either "Use System Time" or click a country name in order to select a city to change to that city's time zone.

 .. index:: desktop context menu
 .. _Desktop Context Menu: